Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 What is a Guarantor for a Mortgage?

-Like a co-borrower, a guarantor should have a strong credit history and income and asset levels to help you close on a mortgage your individual financial profile might fail to qualify you for.
+Like a co-borrower, a guarantor should have a strong credit history and income and asset levels to help you close on a mortgage your financial profile might fail to qualify you for.

 However, unlike a co-borrower, a guarantor does not pay monthly mortgage payments.